openenergymonitor/blog/source/_posts/2016-05-03-website-changes.markdown

 The launch of the Guide site coincides with the launch of the new emonSD Raspberry Pi emonPi / emonBase pre built image which includes the latest version of Emoncms as well as MQTT, nodeRED, openHAB and Raspberry Pi 3 support all setup and pre-configured.
 [See forum post](https://community.openenergymonitor.org/t/emonsd-03may16-release/145).
 This new emonSD image will be installed as standard with all emonPi/emonBase's shipped from our store in the next few weeks. *We soon be selling the Raspberry Pi 3 as standard with emonPi / emonBase, another blog post on this coming soon..*

 The User Guide site will attempt to create a distinction between 'user' documentation and 'developer' documentation and discussions.
 The Guide site has been designed to look and work great on mobile devices.
-We think this is important since stats indicated that users often follow the setup guide on a mobile or tablet while at the install site (think head stuck inside a meter cabinate!).
+We think this is important since stats indicated that users often follow the setup guide on a mobile or tablet while at the install site (think head stuck inside a meter cabinet!).
 Going forward we would like to standardise on the following locations for documentation:

  - User Guide Site - User documentation
  - Forums - User support / Developer discussion separated with categories.